F-Webaale/rock-paper-scissors/README.md

 # rock-paper-scissors
-A project assignment, part of odin project curriclum.
+A project assignment, part of odin project curriculum.